cronologic-de/ug_timetaggermodule/source/hardware.rst

 The routing can either be done as a coupled pair with 100 Ω differential impedance or as two independent wires with 50 Ω single ended impedance.

-An uninterupted reference plane should be on the next layer along the whole stretch of the connection.
+An uninterrupted reference plane should be on the next layer along the whole stretch of the connection.
 Stubs and branches must be avoided.

 All differential inputs are terminated on the board with 100 Ω differential